ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 by the string "tempSensor4711" on the authorization server using a raw public key.

-The AS MUST check if the client that it communicates with is associated with the RPK in the `req_cnf` parameter before issuing an access token to it.
-If the AS determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for C. The access token MUST be bound to the RPK of the client by means of the `cnf` claim.
+The authorization server MUST check if the client that it communicates with is associated with the RPK in the `req_cnf` parameter before issuing an access token to it.
+If the authorization server determines that the request is to be authorized according to the respective authorization rules, it generates an access token response for the client.
+The access token MUST be bound to the RPK of the client by means of the `cnf` claim.

-The response MAY contain a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client C and the resource server.
+The response MAY contain a `profile` parameter with the value `coap_dtls` to indicate that this profile MUST be used for communication between the client and the resource server.
 The `profile` may be specified out-of-band, in which case it does not have to be sent.
 The response also contains an access token with information for the resource server about the client's public key.
 The authorization server MUST return in its response the parameter `rs_cnf` unless it is certain that the client already knows the public key of the resource server.
 The authorization server MUST ascertain that the RPK specified in `rs_cnf` belongs to the resource server that the client wants to communicate with.
 The authorization server MUST protect the integrity of the access token such that the resource server can detect unauthorized changes.
-If the access token contains
-confidential data, the authorization server MUST also protect the confidentiality of the access token.
+If the access token contains confidential data, the authorization server MUST also protect the confidentiality of the access token.

 The client MUST ascertain that the access token response belongs to a certain previously sent access token request, as the request may specify the